 Although helmets and anti-lock brakes make motorcycling safer, statistics from the U.S. Department of Transportation show that bikers are 35 times more likely to be involved in a fatal crash than occupants of cars; and motorcyclists who ride without helmets are 40% more likely to die of head injury.
 Motorcyclists face more threats on the road for several reasons, including having to deal with drivers who are negligent, unaware, or unwilling to share the road.

 In 2014 there were 3,284 motorcycle accidents in Pennsylvania, and 186 of these accidents were fatal.
 If you have lost a loved one or have been seriously injured in an accident involving a motorcycle, you are entitled to be compensated for the physical, emotional, and financial damages you suffered.
-If you were hit while riding a motorcycle, or if you were forced to veer off the road to avoid a car and you were injured, or even if you were a driver forced into an accident because a motorcyclist was not following the laws, the experienced and compassionate Williamsport personal injury attorney Cliff Rieders at Rieders, Travis, Humphrey, Waters & Dohrmann can help by making sure you get the settlement or verdict you deserve.
+If you were hit while riding a motorcycle, or if you were forced to veer off the road to avoid a car and you were injured, or even if you were a driver forced into an accident because a motorcyclist was not following the laws, the experienced and compassionate Williamsport motorcycle accident lawyer Cliff Rieders at Rieders, Travis, Humphrey, Waters & Dohrmann can help by making sure you get the settlement or verdict you deserve.

 Pennsylvania does not require helmets to be worn by motorcyclists.
 This is a terrible law, causing much more serious injury and a drain on the health care system.